 - 1. REST What You Didn't Know

-- A brief history of REST
+- 2. A brief history of REST

-Principle 1 everything is a resource
+- 3. Principle 1 everything is a resource

-- 4. Principle 2 each resource is identifiable by a unique identifier
+4. Principle 2 each resource is identifiable by a unique identifier

 - 5. Principle 3 use the standard HTTP methods

-- Principle 4 resources can have multiple representations
+- 6. Principle 4 resources can have multiple representations

-- Principle 5 communicate statelessly
+- 7. Principle 5 communicate statelessly

-The REST goals
+- 8. The REST goals

 - 9. Separation of the representation and the resource

 - 10. Visibility and Reliability

 - 11. Scalability and performance

 - 12. Working with WADL

 - 13. Taking advantage of the existing infrastructure

 - 14. Getting Started with Node.js

-- 15. Installing Node is
+- 15. Installing Node.js

 - 16. Node Package Manager

-- 17. Installing the Express framework and other modules.
+- 17. Installing the Express framework and other modules

 - 18. Setting up a development environment

 - 19. Handling HTTP requests

 - 20. Modularizing code

-- 21. Testing Node is
+- 21. Testing Node.js

 - 22. Working with mock objects

 - 23. Deploying an application